HugLep/Tower-of-Hanoi-Algorithm/README.md

 ### Solving Strategy

-The number of moves needed to solve a Tower of Hanoi with 𝑛 disks is 2 𝑛 − 1.
+The number of moves needed to solve a Tower of Hanoi with 𝑛 disks is 2^𝑛 − 1.
 For example, for three disks, it will take at least 7 moves.
 This formula highlights the rapid growth of the complexity of the game with the increase in the number of disks, each addition of disk doubling the number of moves required.

 ### Applications and Uses